palewire/first-django-admin/docs/index.rst

           null=True
       )

 Great.
-Now let's just run
+Save it and let's run:

 .. code-block:: bash